Olympics-Japan may keep some virus curbs until Games start -paper - Up News Info

 Japan has recorded more than 760,000 COVID-19 cases and more than 13,800 deaths, while only 12% of its population has received at least one vaccination shot.

 Japan plans to finish vaccinating all those who want shots by October-November, Suga said in parliament this week.
-(Reporting by Chang-Ran Kim.
-Additional writing by Linda Sieg; Editing by Gerry Doyle and Lincoln Feast.)
+(Writing by Linda Sieg and Chang-Ran Kim; Editing by Gerry Doyle and Lincoln Feast.)

 Advertisement